molinav/arduino-exposureunit/README.md

 arduino-exposureunit
 ====================

-Simple library which controls an exposure unit using a display and four buttons.
+Simple library which controls an exposure unit using a display and four buttons